Abhishek10946/Command-Line-Interface-CLI-AI-Tool/readme.md

    ```

 4. **Configure your Groq API key**
-   - Create a `.env` file in the project root
-   - Add your API key:
+   - Add your API key in project main.py :
      ```
      GROQ_API_KEY=your_api_key_here
      ```